-- Bathing and Dressing from a Child's Point of View - Bathing Across the Ages - Dressing Across the Ages - Safe Dressing and Bathing - Focus on You: Looking Back and Moving Ahead with Your Child - Practical Applications for Families: Figuring It Out Together
+- Focus on You: Looking Back and Moving Ahead with Your Child

+- Partnering with Your Child

+- Bathing & Dressing from a Child's Point of View

+- Bathing Across the Ages

+- Dressing Across the Ages

+- Safe Dressing and Bathing

 These are suggested activities to promote good practices around bathing and dressing your young child.
 A broad selection of one-on-one activities are available in the Activity Card deck.